City Guides Provence-Alpes-Côte d'Azur

 Beautiful and ornate, the villas are spread throughout the town of Menton, and many of them are within walking distance of the city center and offer lovely views.

-The Museum Jean Cocteau (Le Bastion, Menton, closed on Tuesday) is one of the top Menton attractions.
+The Musée Jean Cocteau – Collection Severin Wunderman (Quai Monléon) is one of the top Menton attractions.
 It celebrates the work of multi-talented French poet, novelist, filmmaker, and visual artist Jean Cocteau and is the largest public resource of his work.
+The museum opened in 2011 thanks to the will of Séverin Wundermann, a great collector of Cocteau’s work.
+Works by Cocteau’s friends complete this artistic universe: Picasso, Modigliani, De Chirico, Miro, Foujita…

 There are many things to see in Menton, but the city is also home to lovely beaches if you need a break from Menton sightseeing.